babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 Not transitioning your Phase-1 finality provider prevents your Phase-1 delegations from transitioning to the second phase.

-How to follow this guide:
-- If you already have delegations and have set up a key during Phase-1, please proceed to [Adding Keys](#32-add-an-eots-key) to import your Phase-1 key.
+If you already have set up a key during Phase-1, please proceed to [Adding Keys](#32-add-an-eots-key) to import your Phase-1 key.
-- If you are just starting out, you can begin with the setup steps outlined below.

 ## 2. Install Finality Provider Toolset
 <!-- TODO: check add in the correct tag for the testnet -->